 As common as it is, heartburn can be painful and even debilitating.
 Luckily, several at-home remedies for heartburn can help improve your symptoms, including over-the-counter (OTC) medications.

-If you find your heartburn symptoms are occurring more frequently or not going away when you try to treat them, it’s important to talk to a doctor who can rule out serious medical conditions and help you find a treatment that decreases your discomfort.
+If you find your heartburn symptoms are occurring more frequently or not going away when you try to treat them, it’s important to talk to a licensed medical provider.
+They can rule out serious medical conditions and help you find a treatment that decreases your discomfort.